 Unlike dispensationalists, traditionalists do not look for a week to represent an exact period (such as a year).
 Instead, they see Daniel’s 70 weeks as symbolizing an unspecified period.
-In other words, the events that occur within each “week” are more critical than lengths of time — one week maybe 200 years; the next maybe one year; the next, three days; and so on.
+The events that occur within each “week” are more critical than lengths of time — one week, maybe 200 years; the next maybe one year; the next three days; and so on.

 Unlike the non-canonical writings, in Revelation, John identifies himself as the writer, declares the book as inspiration from Jesus.
 Revelation also often features angels as guides.
 Angels are often the guides for the author during the visions.
 For example, as recorded in Daniel 7–12, Daniel has visions in the night, which an angel then explains.

 In the Bible, a prophecy is a unique message from God.
 It may concern future events God tells that will fall on his people or in heaven.
 Repentance and a commitment to obey God results from the proper application of Old Testament Prophecy.